JelloDog-Applications/JelloPass/README.md

-Welcome to JelloPass. this is jsut a simple password manager and shoud not be used with important passwords. and we know that there are mant bugs.
+Welcome to JelloPass!
+This is just a simple password manager and should not be used for storing important passwords.
+Please note that there may be many bugs present.